kyma-project/eventing-manager/docs/user/troubleshooting/evnt-02-jetstream-troubleshooting.md

 1. Follow the diagnostic steps as mentioned in [Eventing Troubleshooting](evnt-01-eventing-troubleshooting.md).

-2. Use the [nats CLI](https://github.com/nats-io/natscli) to check if the stream was created:
+2. Use the [NATS CLI](https://github.com/nats-io/natscli) to check if the stream was created:

        1. Port forward the Kyma Eventing NATS Service to localhost.
 Use port `4222`.
 Run:
            ```bash
            kubectl -n kyma-system port-forward svc/eventing-nats 4222
            ```
-       2. Use the [nats CLI](https://github.com/nats-io/natscli) to list the streams:
+       2. Use the [NATS CLI](https://github.com/nats-io/natscli) to list the streams:
           ```bash
            $ nats stream ls
            ╭────────────────────────────────────────────────────────────────────────────╮